Selection Procedures in Competitive Admission: Introduction

-This paper relates to the literature studying competitive markets with private information \citep[e.g.,][]{rothschild_stiglitz1976, peters1997, guerrieri_et_al2010, auster_gottardi2019}.
-This literature typically assumes that the firms can flexibly design a mechanism or a contract subject to incentive-compatibility constraints.
+Conceptually, this paper relates to the literature studying competitive markets where firms compete by offering contracts or mechanisms \citep[e.g.,][]{rothschild_stiglitz1976, peters_severinov1997, peters1997, guerrieri_et_al2010, auster_gottardi2019}.
+This literature typically assumes that the firms can flexibly design a mechanism subject to incentive-compatibility constraints.
 Instead, in this paper, the firms have a limited set of feasible tests but they do not need to satisfy any incentive-compatibility constraints to reveal information.
 This approach allows me to study how the statistical properties of the tests interact with the strategic choice of the agents.
-It is also worth noting that absent any test and with the payoffs assumed, the firms could never elicit any information in an incentive-compatible way.
-Therefore, the firms need hard information through tests to inform their decision.\footnote{Here, communication cannot help the firm even in the presence of tests, see \citet{hancart2024}, \citet{silva2024} or \citet{weksler_zik2022b}.}
+It is also worth noting that in the baseline model, absent any test, the firms could not elicit information in an incentive-compatible way.
+Therefore, the firms need hard information through tests to inform their decision.